‘Fifty Shades Of Grey: The Musical’? Could This Soon Be The New Bachelorette Party Trend?

 — Fifty Shades Darker (@Official50world) January 11, 2017

-The unnamed source was quick to add that there is no current agreement for the musical, but there is a universal acknowledgement that a Fifty Shades of Grey: The Musical would be an enormous success.
+The unnamed source was quick to add that there is no current agreement for the musical, but there is a universal acknowledgement that Fifty Shades of Grey: The Musical would be an enormous success.

-“Theatre bosses have been in talks with E.L and although these things can take years to plan they know it will be a big success.
+“Theatre bosses have been in talks with E.L and although these things can take years to plan they know it will be a big success.”

 Perhaps the most important question is who will play the seductive Christian Grey?
-So far, no actors have mentioned that they are interested or have any insiders mentioned any possible actors that they may approach.
-Once pen is put to paper and theatre and author come to terms, there should be a long list of potential actors that will want to play this role.
+So far, no actors have mentioned that they are interested, nor have any insiders mentioned any possible actors that they may approach.
+Once pen is put to paper and the theater and the author come to terms, there should be a long list of potential actors that will want to play this role.

-Published in 2011, Fifty Shades of Grey is a trilogy of erotic novels that follows Anastasia Steele and her dominant lover Christian Grey.
+Published in 2011, Fifty Shades of Grey is a trilogy of erotic novels that follows Anastasia Steele and her dominant lover, Christian Grey.
 The three novels made over 100 million copies.

 The '50 Shades Darker' soundtrack has been revealed, featuring new upcoming tracks from Halsey, Sia and a Nick/Nicki collab. ???????? pic.twitter.com/yKvJVKJgAJ